 Automating processes with hardware and software solutions will help classify data and will directly help to determine policies.

-Whether its backup and data management or something else, Redstor's roadmap relies on feedback from our customers to develop new and exciting functionality.
-Tell us what projects you'll be looking into during 2017 below.
+Whether it’s backup and data management or something else, Redstor’s roadmap relies on feedback from our customers to develop new and exciting functionality.